 American court systems rely on standardized legal procedures to secure a just and speedy determination of legal actions and to regulate the evidence that may be used reach a verdict.
 Even for regular players in the system, rules and procedures can be unfamiliar and daunting.
 Disorganized, confusing, and circuitous language makes the rules hard to read and hard to use—and can lead to inconsistent interpretations among judges.
-Rewriting the rules and procedures in plain language would benefit everyone in the system.
+Restyling the rules and procedures in plain language would benefit everyone in the system.

 In this chapter from Plain Language and Ethical Action, author and plain language expert Russell Willerton discusses how and why a committee restyled the Federal Rules of Evidence, including: